Letting go – what is it?

 When the search becomes an inner journey

-In my search for answers , a whole new language emerged.
+In my search for answers, a whole new language emerged.

 “Let go.”

-What are you really holding onto?
+What is it one is really holding onto?

 Interpretations?